carbon-language/carbon-lang/llvm/docs/HowToSubmitABug.rst

 #. ``llc foo.bc -relocation-model=pic``
 #. ``llc foo.bc -relocation-model=static``

-If none of these crash, please follow the instructions for a `front-end bug`_.
-If one of these do crash, you should be able to reduce this with one of the following bugpoint command lines (use the one corresponding to the command above that failed):
+If none of these crash, please follow the instructions for a :ref:`front-end bug<frontend-crash>`.
+If one of these do crash, you should be able to reduce this with one of the following :doc:`bugpoint <Bugpoint>` command lines (use the one corresponding to the command above that failed):

 #. ``bugpoint -run-llc foo.bc``
 #. ``bugpoint -run-llc foo.bc --tool-args -relocation-model=pic``